Jatin-WIAI/number_extractor/README.md

 - Translation
 - Without Translation

+Our system works well for small errors in accents even in normal mode (`without Translation`)

-The `translation` mode is the intelligent mode.
+The `translation` mode is the intelligent mode but little less reliable.
 It is capable of extracting number even from a text with some errors.
 Use this if you want to extract number from output of an ASR (Automatic Speech Recognition) model.

-The `Without translation` mode relies completely on strict keyword matching, hence, it is much faster than `translation mode`.
-But, it will fail for inputs with small variations or errors.

 We have tried to build this library in such a way that it can be used to extract numbers for other languages as well with a little effort.
 A guide to add a new language will be updated later.